preloadFamilies having lunch or breakfast at a poolside restaurant

 What does half board mean?

-The term half board reaches all the way back to Tudor times when innkeepers and landowners offered travellers ‘room and board’ or ‘bed and board’.
+The term half board goes back to Tudor times when innkeepers and landowners offered travellers ‘bed and board’.
 This means they would host guests overnight and feed them at a table – the ‘board’.
+This old terminology has stuck around, and its meaning hasn’t really changed.

 Why do some hotels offer half board?